Putin Ally Teases Secret Meetings ‘That Could Destroy’ America

 “Belarus has probably reached such a potential that the information about the meeting… might destroy even such a superpower as the United States,” Makei said.

 The mysterious meetings come on the heels of a series of defeats for Russia on the battlefield in Ukraine, in which Ukrainian forces were able to push back Russia’s military from key regions in the south and northeast.
-The faltering approach has been followed with a quick succession of some of Russia’s key international trading partners, including China and India, publicly chastising Moscow for the way Putin has been conducting the war.
+The faltering approach has been followed in quick succession by some of Russia’s key international trading partners, including China and India, publicly chastising Moscow for the way Putin has been conducting the war.

-And although Belarus has been an ally to Putin for years now, the Belarusian leader, Alexander Lukashenko, has long held a set of precarious relationships with other nations on the world stage.
+And although Belarus has been an ally of Putin for years now, the Belarusian leader, Alexander Lukashenko, has long held a set of precarious relationships with other nations on the world stage.

 Belarus is in a “union” partnership with Russia in which the two nations work to enmesh their militaries, trade, and more, and the country has allowed Russian forces to stage attacks on Ukraine from Belarusian territory.
 But Lukashenko has expressed a distaste for the war in some instances, complaining that it has lagged in recent months.
 Historically, he has frequently adopted a view independent of Russia’s, diplomats who previously served in Belarus tell The Daily Beast.